Geneva Conventions: IAC or NIAC classification

+The U.S.-led NATO invasion of Afghanistan from October 7 to December 17, 2001was initially an IAC because it waged war against the Islamic Emirate of Afghanistan under Taliban rule.
+Once the new Karzai administration was established and recognized internationally, the conflict changed from an IAC to a NIAC, with NATO troops under International Security Assistance Force (ISAF) and Resolute Support Mission (RSM) auspices assisting the Islamic Republic of Afghanistan with its consent in battling Taliban insurgents.
+In contrast, the Soviet–Afghan War was an IAC because the Soviet Union invaded the Democratic Republic of Afghanistan (DRA) to remove Afghan communist leader Hafizullah Amin from power, then installed puppet leader Babrak Karmal, who "invited" Soviet troops to intervene against the Afghan mujahideen fighters.

+While non-state armed groups are automatically presumed to engage in NIACs, they also can cross into the threshold of an IAC.
+The 2020 ICRC commentary on the Third Geneva Convention requires two elements for this classification: "the group must in fact fight on behalf of that Party" and "that Party must accept both the fighting role of the group and the fact that the fighting is done on its behalf."
+It further states that "[w]here a Party to a conflict has overall control over the militia, volunteer corps or organized resistance movement that has a fighting function and fights on the State's behalf, a relationship of belonging for the purposes of Article 4A(2) exists."
+For example, the Viet Cong was under effective control and direction by North Vietnam during the Vietnam War, therefore Common Article 2 solely applied to the conflict.

 Enforcement

 Protecting powers

 The term protecting power has a specific meaning under these Conventions.
 A protecting power is a state that is not taking part in the armed conflict, but that has agreed to look after the interests of a state that is a party to the conflict.
 The protecting power is a mediator enabling the flow of communication between the parties to the conflict.
-The protecting power also monitors implementation of these Conventions, such as by visiting the zone of conflict and prisoners of war.
+The protecting power also monitors the implementation of these Conventions, such as by visiting the zone of conflict and prisoners of war.
 The protecting power must act as an advocate for prisoners, the wounded, and civilians.

 Grave breaches

 Not all violations of the treaty are treated equally.
 The most serious crimes are termed grave breaches and provide a legal definition of a war crime.
-Grave breaches of the Third and Fourth Geneva Conventions include the following acts if committed against a person protected by the convention:
+Grave breaches of the Third and Fourth Geneva Conventions include the following acts if committed against a person specifically protected by the conventions: